YottaDB/YDBDoc/MessageRecovery/errors.rst

 INVNAMECOUNT
 -------------------

-INVNAMECOUNT, Number of varnames cannot be less than zero.
+INVNAMECOUNT, Number of varnames (namecount parameter in a xxxx call) cannot be less than zero

 Runtime Error: This indicates that the number of variable names specified in a SimpleAPI call (identified in the message text) is less than zero.